 Current status (November 2019)

-Any feedback on the draft study must be made in writing by Monday 9 December 2019.
+Preliminary consultation on the draft study closed on Monday 9 December 2019.

 Council officers will review the feedback received and prepare a report for consideration by the Urban Planning Special Committee (UPSC).
 The UPSC will decide whether to